keypom/keypom/README.md

 - [near-sdk-rs](https://github.com/near/near-sdk-rs)
 - [near-api-js](https://github.com/near/near-api-js)

-# How it Works
+# How Linkdrops Works

-Once the contract is deployed, you can either batch create linkdrops, or you can create them one-by-one.
-With each basic linkdrop, you have the option to either pre-load them with an NFT, or a fungible token.

-For some background as to how the linkdrop proxy contract works on NEAR:
+For some background as to how linkdrops works on NEAR:

 *The funder that has an account and some $NEAR:*
 - creates a keypair locally `(pubKey1, privKey1)`.
 The blockchain doesn't know of this key's existence yet since it's all local for now.
-- calls `send` on the proxy contract and passes in the `pubKey1` as an argument as well as the desired `balance` for the linkdrop.
+- calls `send` on the contract and passes in the `pubKey1` as an argument as well as the desired `balance` for the linkdrop.
     - The contract will map the `pubKey1` to the desired `balance` for the linkdrop.
     - The contract will then add the `pubKey1` as a **function call access key** with the ability to call `claim` and `create_account_and_claim`.
 This means that anyone with the `privKey1` that was created locally, can claim this linkdrop.
 - Funder will then create a link to send to someone that contains this `privKey1`.
 The link follows the following format: